kubernetes/community/community-membership.md

 ### Requirements

 - Enabled [two-factor authentication] on their GitHub account
-- Have made multiple contributions to the project or community.
-Contribution may include, but is not limited to:
+- Have made **multiple contributions** to the project or community, enough to demonstrate an **ongoing and long-term commitment** to the project.
+  Contributions may include, but is not limited to:
-    - Authoring or reviewing PRs on GitHub.
-At least one PR must be **merged**.
+    - Authoring or reviewing PRs on GitHub, with at least one **merged** PR.
+      **NOTE:** The PR(s) must demonstrate an ongoing and active commitment.
+      A few examples include:
+      - A single KEP that has taken several weeks of driving consensus
+      - A larger number of smaller PRs over several weeks to months
+      - A smaller number of complex or technical PRs that required working with community members to resolve an issue (e.g. regressions, bugs fixes etc)
     - Filing or commenting on issues on GitHub
-    - Contributing to SIG, subproject, or community discussions (e.g. meetings, Slack, email discussion forums, Stack Overflow)
+    - Contributing to SIG, subproject, or community discussions (e.g. meetings, Slack, email discussion forums)
 - Subscribed to [dev@kubernetes.io]
 - Have read the [contributor guide]
 - Actively contributing to 1 or more subprojects.